markhaskamp/time-master-reports/doc/time_master.markdown

 ### Doing

-- list files from src directory
 - specify input file for report

 ### To Do

-- specify src directory
-    - with a default of ~/Dropbox/timemaster
 - build a --help message
 - reports
     - one line per day for unique client+project